gridstack/gridstack.js/doc/README.md

 Parameters:

 - `el` - widget to move (element or class string)
-- `opts` - updates all the possible item attributes passed in the structure (x,y,width,height, etc..).
+- `opts` - updates all the possible item attributes passed in the structure (x, y, h, w, etc..).
 Only those set will be updated.

 Updates widget position/size and other info.
 Note: if you need to call this on all nodes, use load() instead which will update what changed and more.